By now we are well into 2024 and the digital landscape continues to quickly evolve.…

 Internet-based attacks – Not all attacks start with an email or text message

 Keep Cybersecurity top of mind.
 It is important to learn how to look at links and when links look “phishy.”
 Look to see if a link is HTTP vs HTTPS and if the domain is spelled correctly.
-At first glance, the domain may look ok but cybercriminals will insert a hyphen or add an s to try and trick you.
-For example, facebook.com vs face-book.com or facebooks.com. when in doubt- don’t click the link, search for the site using Google.
+At first glance, the domain may look okay, but cybercriminals will insert a hyphen or add an s to try and trick you.
+For example, facebook.com vs face-book.com or facebooks.com.
+When in doubt – don’t click the link, search for the site using Google.

 Another best practice is to consider security when connecting your devices to wireless connections. public or free WIFI connections can be unsecured and bad actors can see what you are doing online including logging your usernames and passwords and accessing anything you access online like bank accounts and social media accounts.